Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.trovecreationdetails.md

 </td><td>

-Amount of LUSD added to the Trove's debt as borrowing fee.
+Amount of DebtToken added to the Trove's debt as borrowing fee.

 </td></tr>